nexlanglxm/machine-learning-and-statistics/README.md

 # Machine Learning and Statistics Repository

-This repository contains separate tasks labeled from 1 to 5, addressing distinct analyses related to the Square root, chi-squared testing, t-testing .... ....  and an independent Iris dataset project.
+This repository contains separate tasks labeled from 1 to 5, addressing distinct analyses related to the Square root, chi-squared testing, t-testing, the Iris data set, Principal Component Analysis,  and an independent Iris dataset project.

 ## Requirements: